Riedel12315/qingxia.github.io/_pages/about.md

 News（新闻）
 ======
++ Jan 04, 2024.
+Our paper 'Triply periodic minimal surfaces based topology optimization for the hydrodynamic and convective heat transfer' authored by **Qing Xia**, Junxia Zhu, Qian Yu, Junseok Kim, Yibao Li* has been accepted for publication in [Communications in Nonlinear Science and Numerical Simulation](https://www.sciencedirect.com/journal/communications-in-nonlinear-science-and-numerical-simulation) （JCR Q1, Top）.
 + Dec 10, 2023. **Qing Xia** won the 2023 ['Academic star award'](https://mp.weixin.qq.com/s/YFpBw9HNSVTHwRahzfuBCg) of Xi'an Jiaotong University.
 + Nov 17, 2023. **Qing Xia** attends [National Award Sharing Session](https://mp.weixin.qq.com/s/xu1pCXFfJo8UXZKk0LYsSQ) at School of Mathematics and Statistics, Xi'an Jiaotong University, delivering a presentation.
 + Nov 13, 2023.
 Our paper 'On the conservative phase-field method with the N-component incompressible flows' has been chosen as the [Highly Cited paper](https://riedel12315.github.io/qingxia.github.io/files/HighlyCited.pdf) by Web of Science.